Explicit harmonic morphisms and $p$-harmonic functions from the complex and quaternionic Grassmannians: Eigenfunctions and Eigenfamilies

 \end{definition}

-With the following result we show that a given eigenfamily $\E$ can be used to produce a large collection $\H^d_\E$ of such objects.
+With the following result we show that a given eigenfamily $\E$ can be used to produce a large collection $\P_d(\E)$ of such objects.

-\begin{theorem} Let $(M,g)$ be a Riemannian manifold and the set of complex-valued functions be an eigenfamily i.e. there exist complex numbers $\lambda,\mu\in\cn$ such that for all $\phi,\psi\in\E$ Then the set of complex homogeneous polynomials of degree $d$
+\begin{theorem} Let $(M,g)$ be a Riemannian manifold and the set of complex-valued functions be a finite eigenfamily i.e. there exist complex numbers $\lambda,\mu\in\cn$ such that for all $\phi,\psi\in\E$ Then the set of complex homogeneous polynomials of degree $d$

-is an eigenfamily on $M$ such that for all $P,Q\in\H^d_\E$ we have
+is an eigenfamily on $M$ such that for all $P,Q\in\P_d(\E)$ we have

 \end{theorem}